River and Environmental Engineering Laboratory

 FOR SOCIETY

-We are developing technologies to ensure safety and security in riparian landscapes during floods, secure water resources during droughts, engineering methods for 365-day river ecosystem conservation, and technologies to support the development of integrated social infrastructure throughout the river basin.
+We, the River and Environmental Engineering Laboratory, conduct research and development on science and technologies to ensure safety and security in river basin communities during floods, droughts, engineering methods for preserving river ecosystems 365 days a year, and supporting the social infrastructure developments throughout the river basin.

 RESEARCH THEMES